 - It’s tax-free: you don’t pay income tax on the interest you earn in a standard ISA – and the Help to Buy ISA is no different in this respect.
 It allows you to save up to £12,000 tax-free.

-- The Government then adds a whopping 25 per cent bonus on top: and, at an equivalent 20 per cent AER, this beats even the very top savings rates currently on the market.
+- The Government then adds a 25% bonus on top: this beats even the very top savings rates on the market.

 - You can start saving from as young as 16: just like Junior ISAs (JISAs), these accounts are available to anyone aged 16 or over.
-You just need to be a first-time buyer who has never owned their home, or even a part of one.
+You just need to be a first-time buyer who has never owned their home (or even part of one).

 - Each person gets their own account: so if you’re buying as a couple, you’ll be able to save £24,000 in a Help to Buy ISA and get a maximum bonus of £6,000 on top.